Alto Trombone

 Extant Altos: From time to time there is an argument set forth that we really shouldn’t be using alto trombone so much.
 Here’s what a close look at the many existing pre-1800 alto trombones may bring to bear on the discussion.

-brahmsAlto Quotes: See a sampling of positive aesthetic opinions about the alto trombone (its benefits, sound, etc.) from a wide range of respected musicians and commentators.
+brahmsAlto Quotes: See a sampling of positive aesthetic opinions about the alto trombone (its benefits, sound, etc.) from a wide range of respected musicians and commentators, including a noteworthy letter by Johannes Brahms.

 Performance:

-Solo Recitals: I try to fit in an alto trombone piece on every solo recital I play.
-It provides a nice change of tone color and a little variety in the trombone’s twentieth century-laden literature.
-Solo alto repertoire I’ve enjoyed performing recently has included Albrechtsberger, Concerto; Wagenseil, Concerto; Leopold Mozart, Concerto; Zechner, Aria Solemnus; Anonymous, St. Thomas Sonata; Tartini, Concerto (arr.); and Faure, “Pie Jesu” (arr.).
+Solo Recitals: I try to fit in an alto trombone piece on most solo recitals that I play.
+It provides a nice change of tone color and a little variety in literature.
+Solo alto repertoire I’ve enjoyed performing recently has included Albrechtsberger, Concerto; Leopold Mozart, Concerto; Zechner, Aria Solemnus; Anonymous, St. Thomas Sonata; Tartini, Concerto (arr.); and Faure, “Pie Jesu” (arr.).
+In 2014 I was honored to premiere “am strigat…am legat,” an alto trombone concerto by BYU composition professor Neil Thornock, with the BYU Philharmonic Orchestra.

 Other Materials (Published):